Dizay1957/Weather-app/README.md

 ---

-Made with ❤️ using Next.js and OpenWeatherMap API
+Made with ❤️ by [@Dizay1957](https://github.com/Dizay1957) using Next.js and OpenWeatherMap API